The 3 Most Common Drain Systems of a Flat Roof

-- Maintenance and repair on an inner drain system usually requires a professional technician.
+- Maintenance and repair of an inner drain system usually require a professional technician.
 This leads to an even larger expense.

 - Vigilance is necessary regarding debris on the flat roof with inner drains.
 A small amount of debris can completely clog the system.
 This can become a domino effect as water will have nowhere to go, creating standing pools of water.

-- Be sure there are an adequate and appropriate number of drains for the size of your roof.
+- Be sure there is an adequate and appropriate number of drains for the size of your roof.
 Not enough drains will cause a problem with water building up.

 To put it simply, scuppers are openings in the outer walls or curbs along the roof line.
 They allow water to run through the wall via a metal box protecting and surrounding the scupper.
 When designed and installed in the correct manner, scuppers are usually the best value.
 They are the top choice for draining water from your flat roof efficiently.